chggr/scripts-config/README.md

 can be loaded on any Linux host to selectively block or allow incoming and outgoing TCP/UDP/ICMP network traffic.

+## linux-kernel
+Contains scripts for compiling, testing and debugging the Linux kernel.

 ## mutt
 Contains configuration files for Mutt, a text-based email client for Linux.
 The configuration has been tested and works fine for Mutt 1.5.24 and Gmail, but